 We support estranged students at graduation, by providing free gown hire, a free photography package and 2 free guest tickets.
 We also host a dinner to celebrate the successes of our students, and award a £1,000 graduation bursary upon successful completion of your degree and following an 'outduction' meeting with the KU Cares team.

-In order to be eligible for this support you will need to register your interest to join KU Cares (see below) and provide us with evidence that you have been estranged from both parents for a significant amount of time.
-This evidence can be in the form of a letter from a professional person that can confirm that you have no contact with your family, e.g. a teacher, lawyer, doctor, social worker or key worker.
-We can also take evidence that you have been assessed as 'independent' for Student Finance purposes.
+If you believe you meet the eligibility requirements to join the KU Cares Scheme, you will need to provide us with evidence that you have been estranged from both parents for a significant amount of time.
+This evidence can be in the form of a letter from a professional person that can confirm that you have no contact with your family, e.g., a teacher, lawyer, doctor, counsellor/therapist, or support worker.
+We also accept evidence that you have been assessed as an estranged student for Student Finance purposes.

 Two Government Ministers have praised Kingston University for its sector-leading work helping students who are care leavers or estranged from their families move on to higher education and get the opportunity to complete a degree.